ASTRO logo

 Facts for Kids

-The Sioux are a group of Native American tribes primarily located in the Northern Great Plains, known for their rich culture, history, and resistance to colonization.
+The Sioux, or Oceti Sakowin, are Native American tribes from the Great Plains, known for their rich culture, history, and deep connection to nature.

 main image